Dagurf21/thetoddle_3ja/readme.md

 Examples:
 - `generateUniqueId()`: Generates unique IDs for new boards, lists, or tasks.
 - `filterDataByKey()`: Filters lists or tasks by boardId or listId.
+-

+### Extra requirements
+Logo - A logo has been created for the system.
+Clicking on the logo, located in the top right corner, will navigate the user back to the home screen.
+Progress - A progress bar to visualise how many of the users tasks have compleated within each list.
+Back - A back button, positioned in the top-left corner, allows users to return to the previous screen they were on.